Italy: letter of reminder for unpaid tolls

 The toll operator will then ask for the amount due.

-Paying for missed motorway tolls - how it works
+Paying the motorway toll later - how it works

-Here are the contact details for the main motorway operator, Autostrade per l'Italia.
+Here you can find the contact details of Autostrade per l'Italia.

 Don't forget to provide the following information: